PranitMaldikar/ReconwithDRL/README.md

     ```

 ### Usage
-1. Open the Unity project and import the obstacle-rich environment.
+1. Open the Unreal project and import the obstacle-rich environment.
 2. Run the Python scripts to start the reinforcement learning training process.
 3. Use the trained model to navigate the drone in the simulated environment.